waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/Report.md

 ---
 title: Report
 ---
+### 2025年06月14日 中国大陆
+In some countries, the number of people visiting art galleries is reducing.
+What are the reasons for this?
+How can we solve this problem?

 ### 2025年03月08日 中国大陆
 In more and more countries, people choose to give money on special occasions rather than giving gifts chosen personally.
 Why might this be the case?
 Is it a positive or a negative development?